Frozies/petalpatchOld/README.md

 specific readme in its root folder.

 ##Store-Front
-The service starts here, the customer views the online store page, selects a product (or products) and purchases them.
+The service starts here, the customer views the online store page, selects a product (or productDatasource) and purchases them.
 Using react, express, apollo, node, and webpack to run the front end, and launch a backend that can communicate through the gateway to the rest of the microservices.